The first remotely controlled machine designed for technical survey, area preparation and agriculture:

 a small pink revolution in HUMANITARIAN demining

 At the moment we are working at LOCOSTRAv2, the updated version of LOCOSTRA.
 The work is undergoing within the context of TIRAMISU project.
+The main partners are Pierre Trattori snc and the University of Genova.

 Keeping the same vision we are improving LOCOSTRA machine!
 Please visit sub-pages to find what are we working on.